cryptpad/documentation/user_guide/apps/form.rst

  - Blocked: only users who are logged in to their CryptPad account can respond to the form.
  - Allowed: unregistered users can respond, logged in users can choose to respond anonymously.

-..
-XXX TODO: rewrite section below with new setting to submit multiple times, edit, etc

 Editing after submission
 +++++++++++++++++++++++++

+..
+XXX TODO adapt this following paragraph to the latest UI changes

+- One time only: participants can answer the form only one time and can't modify or delete their responses after submitting them.
+- One time and edit/delete: participants can answer the form only one time but are allowed modify or delete their responses after submitting them.
+- Multiple times: participants can answer the form multiple times but can't modify or delete their responses after submitting them.
-- Allowed: participants can modify their responses after submitting them.
+- Multiple times and edit/delete: participants can answer the form multiple times and are allowed to modify or delete their responses after submitting them.
-- Blocked: participants can only respond once.

 .. note::
-   In the case where editing after submission is allowed at first, used by some participants, and *then* blocked by the form author, only the first submitted responses for all participants are counted.
-If the setting is later re-enabled, then all responses and modifications are counted.
+   Please note that if Guest Access is allowed, unregistered users can still answer multiple times a "One time only" form if they open it on a web browser private window, or wipe the browser cookies, etc.

 Publish Responses
 ++++++++++++++++++